junhyukoh/nips2015-action-conditional-video-prediction/README.md

 [action idx at time 2]
 ...
 ```
-The mean pixel values should be computed over the entire training images and converted to `binaryproto` using Caffe. <br />
+The mean pixel values should be computed over the entire training images and be converted to `binaryproto` using Caffe. <br />

 # Training
 The following scripts are provided for training: